What is chlamydia?

 Chlamydia is spread through sexual intercourse or contact with an infected person.
 Chlamydia can be transmitted through:

 Unprotected vaginal, anal or oral sex

 Your genitals coming into contact with your partner’s genitals - chlamydia can be spread without penetration or ejaculation

 Infected semen or vaginal fluid entering your eye

 Sharing sex toys that haven’t been washed or covered with a new condom each time they’re used

-Chlamydia can be easily treated with antibiotics.
-Chlamydia is treated with a single dose of antibiotics called Azithromycin tablets.
+Chlamydia can be treated with antibiotics.
+Chlamydia is treated with either Azithromycin or Doxycycline.